teknokeras/perso/README.md

 **ASI02 — Tool Misuse & Exploitation.** This is perso's core job.
 Every tool call intent is evaluated against an explicit allow-list of (tool, role, condition) before it reaches the real implementation — evaluated in-process, with no dependency on a reachable external service.
 An agent role calling `process_refund` with `amount: 50000` is denied by the `NumericCheck` condition regardless of what the LLM was convinced to do — the tool's blast radius is bounded by policy, not by how well the model resists manipulation, and not by whether a network call to a PDP succeeded.

 **ASI03 — Agent Identity & Privilege Abuse.** perso's per-role expansion model means a given identity's permissions are explicit and inspectable — no implicit inheritance, no "admin-by-default" tool. `FieldEquals` conditions (e.g. `user_id == owner_id`) enforce ownership boundaries so even a valid role can't act outside its own scope.
 Compromise of one role's context doesn't expand the privilege of the call beyond what that role's rules allow.
+(Note: today the caller is a *single* subject — see the delegation item on the [Roadmap](#roadmap) for where user-vs-agent principal separation is headed.)

 ### Partially mitigated

 **ASI01 — Agent Goal Hijack.** perso doesn't prevent an LLM from being manipulated into *wanting* to do something harmful — that's a model-behavior problem, not an authorization problem.
 But it is the last line of defense when a hijacked agent tries to act on that intent: a hijacked agent role still can't call `bulk_update` without `env == production` and `mfa_verified`, no matter what the prompt convinced it to attempt.

 **ASI08 — Cascading Agent Failures.** Default-deny limits the blast radius of any single bad decision, since unspecified calls fail closed rather than open.
-Full mitigation of cascading failures across multi-step agent chains needs the audit/replay layer (in progress — see Roadmap) to reconstruct *why* a sequence of calls went wrong.
+But perso evaluates calls independently: a sequence of individually-allowed calls that compose into a violation (read PII → export externally) is invisible to a stateless per-call check *unless the host passes session context in as attributes* (e.g. a `has_read_pii` flag in `AgentAttributes` that a later rule can reference).
+Full mitigation needs both that context-passing pattern and the audit/replay layer (in progress — see Roadmap) to reconstruct *why* a sequence of calls went wrong.

 **ASI09 — Human-Agent Trust Exploitation.** Every decision includes a structured `reason` string, giving a human reviewer something concrete to check rather than trusting the agent's own account of what it did.
 This is a partial mitigation — it supports human review, it doesn't automate it.